Take The Stress Out Of Going To The Vet

 - Always look for a local vet – in an emergency you do not want to travel very far.

-- Seek recommendations from other pet owners, go online and look on local pet forums that may be talking about their local vets.
+- Seek recommendations from other pet owners, go online and look at local pet forums that may be talking about their local vets.

 - If you’re new to the area, call the local kennels or grooming parlours and ask them for their advice.